 People who like to work with other people, influencing, persuading, performing, leading or managing for organizational goals or economic gain

-People who like to work with data, have clerical or numerical ability, carry out tasks in detail or follow through on others' instructions
+People with clerical and/or numerical ability who like to work with data, carry out tasks in detail and/or follow through on others' instructions